 Whilst co-operative working is encouraged it is understood that such arrangements can cause problems with contractual, CDM and other management arrangements but every opportunity should be explored.

-Therefore, where two or more promoters demonstrate collaborative working reduced permit charges may be applicable.
-See Section 12.5 for fee discounts related to collaborative working.

 Where two or more activity promoters for street activities and activities for road purposes enter into such arrangements, one must take on the role of the primary promoter with the overall responsibility for the activities and will be the point of contact with the Permit Authority.

-While the secondary activity promoter(s) will be required to make a permit application for the activity for which they are responsible, only the permit application made by the primary activity promoter will need to show the number of estimated inspection units.

 The primary activity promoter’s permit application must give details of the other activity promoter(s) involved and the extent of the collaborative working.
 The primary activity promoter must also ensure that the estimates of the activity duration are agreed and confirmed with the secondary activity promoter(s) when submitting the application.